kezenator/adventofcode/README.md

     start.
 But then thought lets get it done.
 The funny thing I got the best result yet this year!
 Perhaps that's just because it's Friday night in the US?
     Anyway - done.
+12. What a shit show!
+I got way to involved in AStar algorithm to find shortest paths, when actually we only want to count *all* paths - which of course is in the first line of the description.
+Took an hour and didn't get far.
+    Also hung over from another Christmas party - so that didn't help.
+    Eventually gave up, looked at redit, and was like "oh of course".
+    Basically copied a solution from there.
+13. Pretty slow.
+Mixed up with my point co-ordinates having inverse Z direction.
+    Missed that the input had multiple folds.
+Fun puzzle.